 However, the gluten-free community can take solace in the following:

-- There are many gluten-free labeled spices, and many are certified gluten-free, like those from Spicely.
-You know you can at least cook with safe spices when you cook at home.
-A lot of Badia spices are labeled gluten free and are very affordable as well.
+Many spices are labeled, and some are certified gluten-free, like those from Spicely.
+A lot of Badia spices are labeled gluten-free and very affordable.

-- The vast majority of spices on the market do not contain gluten; if they do, they typically have only a trace amount.
-A trace amount of gluten inside a large meal may mean you’re consuming less than 20 ppm of gluten in one sitting.
+A trace amount of gluten inside a large meal may mean you’re consuming less than 20 ppm of gluten in one sitting, which likely won’t cause intestinal damage in people with celiac disease.

-I hope this article eases your mind about using gluten-free spices and that you better understand which spices are, and aren’t, safe to consume on a gluten-free diet.
+I hope this article eases your mind about using gluten-free spices and that you better understand which spices are and aren’t safe to consume when following a gluten-free diet.

 Additional Reading